amazeeio/lagoobernetes/services/ui/README.md

 # Storybook

 Storybook has been added to `services/ui`.
-Storybook is a set of web pages that can be browsed to see an example of all the components in the Lagoon UI.
+Storybook is a set of web pages that can be browsed to see an example of all the components in the Lagoobernetes UI.

 To build a static set of webpages in `services/ui/storybook-static`, run:
 ```